-348. DEVELOPMENTAL CONSEQUENCES OF CHEMICAL EXPOSURE This team-taught course will describe some of the chemicals that modern human activity has introduced into the human animal and the developmental consequences thereof.
+348. DEVELOPMENTAL CONSEQUENCES OF CHEMICAL EXPOSURE4 This team-taught course will describe some of the chemicals that modern human activity has introduced into the human animal and the developmental consequences thereof.
 Students will explore these topics through assignments practicing both chemistry and human development.
 On demand.
 (Same as CHEM 348) SUSTAINABLE WORLD CHALLENGE 352W.
 LANGUAGE DEVELOPMENT4 Prerequisite: PSY 250 or consent of instructor.
 This course discusses the theories, research, and applications of the main ideas in the study of language development.
 It provides students with solid grounding in the psychological approach to language acquisition from birth through the school age years.
 Topics include the development of phonological, lexical, morphological, syntactic, and pragmatic abilities as well as exploration of bilingualism and language learning in school-age children.
 On demand.
 362. ABNORMAL PSYCHOLOGY4 Prerequisite: Any PSY course.
 A study of the major syndromes of behavioral disorders.
 Fall.
-363. FORENSIC PSYCHOLOGY Prerequisite: PSY 101, SOC 101, or consent of instructor.
+363. FORENSIC PSYCHOLOGY4 Prerequisite: PSY 101, SOC 101, or consent of instructor.
 Examination of the legal system through the use of psychological concepts, methods, and research results.
 Topics include eyewitness testimony, jury selection, recovered memories, and insanity defenses.
 On demand.
-364. INTRODUCTION TO PSYCHOLOGICAL TESTING Prerequisite: PSY 205.
+364. INTRODUCTION TO PSYCHOLOGICAL TESTING4 Prerequisite: PSY 205.
 A study of the theories and methods used by professional psychologists to measure various aspects of human behavior and capacity.
 On demand.
 369. HUMAN SEXUALITY Prerequisites: Junior or senior standing or consent of instructor.
 This course explores theories, research, and applications of topics in human sexuality across the lifespan including sexual orientation, gender, sexual dysfunction, interpersonal attraction, and sexual violence.
 Students will be required to engage in open, frank, civil discourse and explore their own values on these topics.
 EXPANDING CIRCLE CHALLENGE.
 395,396.
-SELECTED TOPICS IN PSYCHOLOGY Psychology major.
+SELECTED TOPICS IN PSYCHOLOGY Study of an area of psychology not covered in current offerings.
+No more than eight hours of Selected Topics will be counted toward the Psychology major.
 Offered as needed.
-400. INTERNSHIP IN PSYCHOLOGY Prerequisite: Junior or senior standing.
+400. INTERNSHIP IN PSYCHOLOGY4 Prerequisite: Junior or senior standing.
 Designed to complement the student's theoretical understanding of psychology by providing the student with practical experience in a public or private setting.
 May be repeated once for credit in another area.
 Consent of instructor necessary before registering.
 408S.
-HISTORY AND SYSTEMS OF PSYCHOLOGY Prerequisite: Any PSY course.
+HISTORY AND SYSTEMS OF PSYCHOLOGY4 Prerequisite: Any PSY course.
 An overview of past and current approaches to the study of psychology.
 On demand.
 410S.
 ADVANCED NEUROSCIENCE Prerequisites: NEUR 240.
 In-depth exploration of the issues surveyed in NEUR 240.
 The laboratory will help students conduct a research project in neuroscience.
 (Same as BIOL 410S, NEUR 410S) 473.
-SENIOR SEMINAR4 Students exercise their abilities to integrate information from a wide range of sources.
+SENIOR SEMINAR Students exercise their abilities to integrate information from a wide range of sources.
 A summary oral presentation is required.
 Fall.
 491-496.
 INDEPENDENT STUDY Students may pursue independent study and/or research for directed study in areas not satisfied in the regularly listed courses.
 The course may be repeated for credit with different topics.
 Approval of the department required.